funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-f "something"` | :code:`--file "something"`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Read the given file and test all domains inside it.
-You can also provide a URL to a source file directly and PyFunceble will download it, and test the content of the given URL as if it was a locally stored file.
-See also :code:`--link "something"`
+    Read a local file or remote (http://example.org/file) and test all domains inside it.
+    If remote location is given, PyFunceble will download it, and test the content of the given URL as if it was a locally stored file.

 .. note::
     We consider one line as one domain or one commented line.
 A line can be commented at the end.